Codecademy/docs/content/javascript/concepts/arrays/terms/forEach/forEach.md

   - "paths/web-development"
 ---

-Loops over the array, passing each item in the array into the callback function provided.
+The `.forEach()` array method loops over the array, passing each item in the array into the callback function provided.

 ## Syntax